skills/release-based-workflow/README.md

 1. Click **Create a new release**
 1. In the field for _Tag version_, specify a number.
 In this case, use **v0.9**.
 Keep the _Target_ as **main**
 1. Give the release a title, like "First beta release".
 If you'd like, you could also give the release a short description
-1. Select the checkbox next to **This is a pre-release**, since it is representing a beta version
+1. Select the checkbox next to **Set as a pre-release**, since it is representing a beta version
 1. Click **Publish release**
 1. Wait about 20 seconds then refresh this page for the next step

+### :keyboard: Activity: Introduce a bug to be fixed later

+To set the stage for later, let's also add a bug that we'll fix as part of the release workflow in later steps.
+We've already created a `update-text-colors` branch for you so let's create and merge a pull request with this branch.

+1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
+1. Open a **new pull request** with `base: release` and `compare: update-text-colors`
+1. Set the pull request title to `Updated game text style` and you can include a detailed pull request body, an example is below
+    ```
+    ## Description:
+    - Updated game text color to green
+    ```
+1. Click `Create pull request`
+1. We'll also merge this pull request now so click `Merge pull request` and delete your branch.
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>